 |'Sempre Avanti' Daffodil|

 The 'Tahiti' Daffodil has become a great favorite of growers, gardeners, and lovers of cut flowers alike, and it's hardly a wonder.
 This remarkable daffodil features fully double flowers with white-and-yellow petals and unique orange-and-yellow split cups The plant is exceptionally vigorous and grows to a height of 14 inches.
 The flowers are long-lasting.
+In 1995 it won the Royal Horticultural Society Award of Merit.

 |'Tahiti' Up Close|